 The Red Hawks beat out the Coyotes and Thunder to become the new mascot for CVCC athletics.
 In a week-long vote for the three finalists, the student body and local community placed more than 1,000 votes.
 The Red Hawks emerged as the clear favorite.

-“I was amazed at how many people voted and expressed their opinion on the new mascot,” said Athletic Director, Nick Schroeder.
+“I was amazed at how many people voted and expressed their opinion on the new mascot,” said Nick Schroeder, athletic director at Catawba Valley.
 “Everyone was excited about the new mascot, and in the final vote, the Red Hawks accumulated 63 percent of the vote for a run-away win.”

 The “red” is meant to pay homage to CVCC and its proud history.

-“While we never planned on changing the color scheme of CVCC, we felt that placing the Red before the Hawk was great way to pay homage to our history,” said Schroeder.
+“While we never planned on changing the color scheme of CVCC, we felt that placing the Red before the Hawk was great way to pay homage to our history,” Schroeder said.
 “The Red represents the history of all the previous programs and successes that have been adorned by the red, white and black of CVCC.”